m-santh/Agri-Price_Check/README.md

 ---

 ## End User
-The primary end users of NutriGPT are researchers, policymakers, and healthcare professionals interested in gaining insights into the nutrition status of India.
-Secondary users may include students, journalists, and anyone seeking information on nutrition-related topics in India.
+The primary end users of AgriPriceGPT are Farmers, Consumers, and middlemen interested in gaining insights into the current prices of commoditieis in India.
+Secondary users may include government boids, industries who can use this to moderate prices.

 ---

 ## Industry Impact
-NutriGPT has the potential to have a significant impact on the healthcare and nutrition industry in India.
-It provides a convenient and efficient way to access real-time nutrition data and insights, allowing stakeholders to make informed decisions and formulate effective policies.
-Researchers can use NutriGPT to analyze trends and patterns in nutrition data, leading to valuable discoveries in the field of public health.
+AgriPriceGPT has the potential to have a significant impact on the Agriculture industry in India.
+It provides a convenient and efficient way to access real-time food prices in India, allowing stakeholders to make informed decisions.

 ---

 ## Business Value
-NutriGPT offers a valuable service by bridging the gap between data sources and actionable insights.
-It can be monetized by offering premium features or data analysis services to organizations and institutions interested in in-depth nutrition assessments.
+AgriPriceGPT offers a valuable service by bridging the gap between data sources and actionable insights.
+It can be monetized by offering premium features or data analysis services to farmers and industries interested in discovering current prices in India.
 The application can generate revenue through subscription models or consulting services for data-driven decision-making.

 ---

 ## Utilization of the LLM App
-- NutriGPT utilizes the LLM (Large Language Model) App features provided by Pathway to build a real-time data pipeline.
+- AgriPriceGPT utilizes the LLM (Large Language Model) App features provided by Pathway to build a real-time data pipeline.
 - The LLM App enables natural language processing capabilities, allowing users to ask questions in plain language and receive relevant nutrition insights.
-- NutriGPT leverages the LLM's ability to process and analyze text data to extract meaningful information from various sources, including its connection to an SQL database.
+- AgriPriceGPT leverages the LLM's ability to process and analyze text data to extract meaningful information from various sources, including its connection to an SQL database.
-- It specifically uses NFHS5 (National Family Health Survey 5) data to produce its results, ensuring that users have access to the most up-to-date and reliable information regarding nutrition in India.
-- This direct connection to the database enhances NutriGPT's capabilities, as it can access and analyze data that already resides in multiple applications and databases, providing users with comprehensive insights about nutrition data and trends.
+- This direct connection to the database enhances AgriPriceGPT's capabilities, as it can access and analyze data that already resides in multiple applications and databases, providing users with comprehensive insights about food prices and trends.
 This streamlining of data retrieval and analysis significantly improves the efficiency and effectiveness of the application.
 -

 ## Code sample